Communicate Courteously

 Mrs. is a term that refers to a woman who is married.
 Again, some women prefer this term—with it being more popular among older generations.
 But this honorific is particularly challenging because it requires you to know a few things: first, that the woman is married (or possibly widowed); second, that she uses her spouse’s surname; and third, that she wants her marital status explicitly acknowledged.
 If either of the first two conditions is not true, then Mrs. is factually incorrect.
 If the third condition is not true, then even when Mrs. may technically be correct, it could be potentially offensive.

 Ms. is a more generic honorific and one that applies to most women in business because it does not connote marital status.
 It applies equally to married and unmarried women.
-So even if a woman is married and prefers Mrs., Ms. still is accurate.
+So even if a woman is married and prefers Mrs., Ms. is still accurate.
 Therefore, Ms. should be your default honorific for women unless you have specific knowledge of a different preference.

 And one last thing to keep in mind.
 If a person—regardless of gender—has earned a special status or credential, then that honorific should take the place of Ms. or Mr. This goes for anyone who has earned a military rank (e.g., Maj. or MSgt.), a clergy title (Rev.), or an occupational or educational credential (e.g., Dr. or Prof.).